372groupproject/milestones-team29-achang7-jacobc1/code/README.md

 The passed in message is then encrypted with this key and printed.

 Invoke function by calling the makefile to compile: "make program"

+# Methods
+File: p4_methods.groovy

+Examples of how to define and call methods in Groovy using optional typing

+Invoke function by calling the makefile to compile: "make methods"

+# Classes
+File: p4_classes.groovy

+Examples of how to define classes and constructors, and how to make instance variables and call class methods.

+Invoke function by calling the makefile to compile: "make classes"

+# Closures
+File: p4_closures.groovy

+Examples of how to define and use closures in Groovy

+Invoke function by calling the makefile to compile: "make closures"